Transcriptions and accessibility

 • “Edward Bradley [foot note states, 'Only one in two studies' ]” instead of “Edward Bradley*” with foot note at the bottom of the page.

-• “company [trademarked]“ instead of “company™”
+• “company [trademark symbol] instead of “company™”

-• “Second” instead of “2nd”
+• “Second” instead of “2nd” and noted in transcription notes.

 T